aws-solutions-library-samples/guidance-for-galaxy-on-aws/README.md

 By default, this CDK application creates a new VPC optimized for Amazon Elastic Kubernetes (EKS), a new EKS cluster using [EKS Blueprints](https://github.com/aws-quickstart/cdk-eks-blueprints), the Galaxy-specific AWS infrastructure and Galaxy application itself.
 It is also possible to use an existing VPC and EKS cluster in your account.
 To re-use an existing VPC, you will need to provide a VPC Id to CDK context under `vpc.id` key.
 To re-use an existing EKS cluster, you will need to provide a EKS cluster name, Security Group Id and IAM Role ARN for Kubectl tool in CDK context under `eks.clusterName`, `eks.securityGroupId` and `eks.kubectlRoleArn` keys.
 Refer to Configuration section for more details.

+### Potential issues
+On June 1, 2023, AWS will be adding an additional layer of security to ELB ‘Create*' API calls where API callers must have explicit access to add tags in their Identity and Access Management (IAM) policy.
+Currently, access to attach tags was implicitly granted with access to 'Create*' APIs.

+Due to this change, the Elastic Load Balancer cannot be created with the configured permissions.
+As current workaround, identify the role used for this creation (named by default  `ProviderEKSFXXXXX-EKSawsloadbalancercontrollerRo-XXXXXXX`, where the values of `XXXX` might vary).
+Append after line 129 a new line containing `,"elasticloadbalancing:AddTags"` to establish the required authentication.

 #### Production deployment and GitOps

 In case your team operates an existing cluster with multiple applications or if your organization has a dedicated team who is going to centrally operate a Kubernetes cluster, it might be beneficial to set up separate CI/CD pipelines for EKS infrastructure and the Galaxy application.
 Please follow the application deployment instructions for [EKS Blueprints using ArgoCD](https://aws-quickstart.github.io/cdk-eks-blueprints/getting-started/#deploy-workloads-with-argocd) and the [Production Environment](https://docs.galaxyproject.org/en/latest/admin/production.html) section of the Galaxy documentation.